hotshot07/algovis/README.md

 $ cd test

-#making a virtual env (you can replace envname with whatever name you like)
+# making a virtual env (you can replace envname with whatever name you like)

-$virtualenv -p python3 envname
+$virtualenv - p python3 envname

-#activating it
+# activating it

-$ source envname/bin/activate
+$ source envname / bin / activate

-#installing algovis
+# installing algovis

 $ pip3 install algovis
 ```

 You can only access algovis inside this virtual environment.
 To leave this virtualenv, type